ritualage/Analysis/about/index.md

    * The notebook opens `catalog.csv`, looks at the "cadence" field for each source (expressed as a standard cron pattern or any other schedule convention you prefer), and decides which datasets are due for an update.
 3. **Downloading and versioning**
    * Every dataset that's out of date is downloaded and saved in its folder under today's date.
-   * The notebook also refreshes `latest.csv` so that analyses never need to guess which file is newest.
+   * The notebook also refreshes `latest.json` (or whatever extension is specified) so that analyses never need to guess which file is newest.
    * The "last-fetched" timestamp in `catalog.csv` is updated so the next run knows the job is done.
 4. **Opening a pull request for data changes**
    * Still within the notebook, a new Git branch is created, the modified files are committed, and a pull request (PR) titled something like "Data refresh – YYYY-MM-DD" is opened on the public repository.